 2. Leveraged Buyout ESOP

 Shareholders who do not sell their shares to the ESOP may find themselves competing with the corporation for assets with which to sell their stock in the future, if repurchase liability or growth in the stock value, or a combination of both, create a significant drain on corporate cash flow.
-It also may not be prudent to overburden a company with ESOP debt.
+It is also not prudent to overburden a company with too much ESOP debt.
+It is easy to find lenders to fund these transactions.

 3. Issuance ESOP

 The corporate advantages of an Issuance ESOP are that it creates tax advantaged financing for purchasing capital goods, for expanding by merger or acquisition, or simply by increasing capital formation.
 For whatever purpose, the principal borrowed to buy the stock effectively becomes tax deductible by virtue of it being repaid via plan expense/contributions.
-The company is therefore able to borrow money this way on a fully deductible basis.
+The company is therefore able to borrow working capital on a fully deductible basis.

 What to Do?